moloned/cto_maverick/_posts/2020-01-17-first-post.md

 This has been the focus of a lot of academic effort and a few startups over the past 3-4 years

 Clearly this must have yielded fruit for Apple to have paid $200M

+## Business advantage

+Low cost, ultra low power inference for always-on features like wake on voice or wake on face